MalinkyZubr/Engr-greenhouse-project/planning/plans.md

 * server should store presets in its own database table, and collected data in another.
   * each project should have its own identifier whcih can be used to query data from specific projects
 * should provide timekeeping for the clients.
 At every data exchange for information from sensors, sync the times
+* microcontrollers should send the status of their active devices as well, like heaters, lights, and pumps
+  * when a device turns on, the iot device should send a logging message

 ### ALTERNATIVELY
 * Greenhouse connects directly to the webserver and makes http requests